Bouncer: Canada

 In Canada, bouncers have the right to use reasonable force to expel intoxicated or aggressive patrons.
 First, the patron must be asked to leave the premises.
 If the patron refuses to leave, the bouncer can use reasonable force to expel the patron.
 This guideline has been upheld in a number of court cases.
 Under the definition of 'reasonable force', "it is perfectly acceptable [for the bouncer] to grab a patron’s arm to remove the patron from the premises".
 However, "Only in situations where employees reasonably believe that the conduct of the patron puts them in danger can they inflict harm on a patron and then only to the extent that such force is necessary for self defence".

-In the Newfoundland and Labrador capital of Saint John's, certification of doormen is voluntary.
+In the Newfoundland and Labrador capital of St. John's, certification of doormen is voluntary.
 Some establishments require a "doorman's certificate", provided by the St. Johns Fire Department, that deals with Fire Code.
 This process requires answering test questions that apply to fire code for the most part, and a basic understanding of the criminal code as it applies to drug use and the use of force.
 It does not cover the Use of Force Model for all Canadian citizens. including law enforcement, which states that an assault is considered a crime covered by "citizens arrest" under Canadian law.
 Other municipalities in the province have no training.
 Municipal or provincial governance does not exist at the time of this publishing.

 In British Columbia, door staff security (bouncers) are required to become certified under the Ministry of Public Safety and Solicitor General Office.
 The course called BST (Basic Security Training) is a 40-hour program that covers law, customer service, and other issue related to security operation.